-A new study by the University of Cambridge has found that certain abnormalities in the structure of the brain could increase the chances of addiction.
+A study by the University of Cambridge has found that certain abnormalities in the structure of the brain could increase the chances of addiction.
 The fact that some people may be born with a higher chance of developing addictive tendencies should help increase awareness to the fact that addiction is a disease.

-There has long been a belief that certain people may, through no fault of their own, be born with what has been termed as “an addictive personality”.
+There has long been a belief that certain people may, through no fault of their own, be born with what has been termed as an 'addictive personality'.
 Conventional wisdom claims people with this personality type have an inherent trait that makes them more likely to become addicted to certain substances or behaviours.
-Following this it makes sense that these individuals would be more susceptible to developing an unhealthy dependence to illegal drugs, alcohol, nicotine, gambling and sex.
+Following this, it makes sense that these individuals would be more susceptible to developing an unhealthy dependence to illegal drugs, alcohol, nicotine, gambling and sex.

 It turns out that conventional wisdom is partially correct in this case.
 Some people are more likely to develop an addiction than others, but for a different reason than previously stated.
 Simply put, personality has little or no bearing on the issue.
-Researchers from the University of Cambridge have established that people who suffer from addiction tend to have different brain structures and that this abnormality is with them from birth.
-At this point it is necessary to establish that anyone can become dependent on damaging substances or behaviours, not just people with this differing brain structure.
+Researchers from the University of Cambridge have established that people who suffer from addiction tend to have different brain structures, and that this abnormality is with them from birth.
+At this point, it is necessary to establish that anyone can become dependent on damaging substances or behaviours, not just people with this differing brain structure.

-Biological basis why people suffer from addiction
+Biological basis for addiction

 Lead author of the study, neuroscientist, Karen Ersche, said the following: “There is a biological basis why people suffer from addiction.
 This study suggests that some brains predispose some people to become addicted, should they decide to use drugs.”
 Ersche went on to say: “Drug addiction is the disease of the brain.
 It's not a lifestyle choice.
 It falls into the same category as other psychiatric disorders that are serious and have a basis in the brain.”